calbert-hall/lampsplus_delete_test/README.md

 # ----Showcases Delete Tests Error----
 1. Ran in eyes-selenium 2.56.
-Tests with GetALlTestResults were deleted, but not those from the eyes.close.
+Tests with GetAllTestResults were deleted, but not those from the eyes.close.
 2. Ran in latest (eyes-selenium 3.7) and neither expected delete test results worked.